• Skip to primary navigation

 Period: Fall 2018 – Fall 2022

-Lufeng Xue completed his doctoral studies successfully and graduated in December 2022 at Galveston campus.
-Lufeng wrapped up his postdoc training at Prof. Haihui Ruan’s research group in the Hong Kong Polytechnic University on glassy materials research.
-Currently he works as a research scientist at Yangtze Delta Region Academy of Beijing Institute of Technology in Jiaxing, China.
-His research topic focuses on the high entropy alloy, including design, microstructure characterization, mechanical & electrochemical assessment.
-Objective of his research is developing next generation alloys which have the potential to be used in harsh environments such as Hydrogen storage and transportation.
+Lufeng Xue completed his doctoral studies and earned his Ph.D. in Ocean Engineering from Texas A&M University in the fall of 2022.
+He then completed his postdoctoral training in Prof. Haihui Ruan’s research group at The Hong Kong Polytechnic University, where he worked on glassy materials research.
+He is currently a research scientist at the Yangtze Delta Region Academy of the Beijing Institute of Technology in Jiaxing, China.
+His research focuses on high-entropy alloys, including their design, microstructure characterization, and mechanical and electrochemical assessment.
+The objective of his work is to develop next-generation alloys with the potential for use in harsh environments, such as hydrogen storage and transportation.

 Visiting Scholars